 In spring 2014, as a concluding event to the Lost Museum exhibit on campus, the Center joined with faculty and students at Brown and RISD to sponsor Lost Museums: A Symposium on the Ephemerality & Afterlives of Museums & Collections, a two-day meeting that included tours as well as presentations by thirty curators, scholars, and artists.

 The New Tour: Innovation in Place Based Storytelling will be held in September 2015 and feature six national speakers joining a similar number of local presenters responsible for Rhode Island and Massachusetts guided tours.
 The Center for Public Humanities, the Providence Preservation Society, and a range of local preservation groups will sponsor the first Providence Heritage UnConference in March 2016, based on a similar project in Baltimore.

 A conference on Asian and Asian-American public humanities projects is in the planning stages.

 Public Humanities Collaborations

 The Center for Public Humanities is a founding member of the Northeast Public Humanities Collaborative, which met for the first time at Yale in April 2015.
-We were founding members of the Humanities Action Lab based at The New School in New York, participated in their 2014 project Guantanamo Public Memory, and now work with them on the incarceration project.
+We were founding members of the Humanities Action Lab based at The New School in New York, participated in their 2014 project Guantanamo Public Memory, and now work with them on the States of Incarceration and the Initiative on Migration, Climate Justice, and Environmental Justice.
 Our deep connection with the Rhode Island Council for the Humanities have helped us think through many issues facing those who attempt to define Public Humanities.
 In addition, we continue exchanges with the MA in Cultural Management Program at the Chinese University of Hong Kong.